carlosbrando/rails21-book/text/01_ActiveRecord/03_named_scope.markdown

 The *has\_finder* gem has been added to Rails with a different name: **named\_scope**.

-To fully understand what this adition brought to Rails let's look at the following the examples:
+To fully understand what this adition brought to Rails let's look at the following examples:

 	class Article < ActiveRecord::Base
 	  named_scope :published, :conditions => {:published => true}